Help! My Website has gone?

 With 1000s of plugins and themes with both free, freemium and paid, it’s easy to be tempted by them all, not knowing what to use or wasting a tonne of money on things you don’t need or won’t use.

-Although it can be tempting to add a bucketload of them to your site, it’s important to only use what you need.
-The more plugins you add to your site the less secure and slower it becomes.
+Although it can be tempting to add many plugins to your site, it’s important to only use what you need.
+The more plugins you add, the less secure and slower your site will become.

 What is the best WordPress Theme?